glob, globfree — find pathnames matching a pattern, free memory from glob()

 not defined by POSIX.2:

-Allow a leading period to be matched by metacharacters.
+GLOB_PERIODAllow a leading period to be matched by metacharacters.
 By default, metacharacters can't match a leading period.

-Use alternative functions pglob−>gl_closedir
+GLOB_ALTDIRFUNCUse alternative functions pglob−>gl_closedir,

 and pglob−>gl_stat